gochaos-app/isaac/README.md

      17 pts/2    00:00:00 isaac
      23 pts/2    00:00:00 ps

+@Isaac: load(Makefile)

+The text defines a series of targets (dev, prod, install, compile, and move) with corresponding commands.
+The targets are specified using the syntax: target: command.

+The target "dev" runs the command "go build -o isaac .", which builds the Isaac executable and saves it in the isaac file.
+The target "prod" runs the same command as "dev", but also adds the "-ldflags" flag, which sets the build options for Isaac.
+The target "install" runs the "move" target, which moves the Isaac executable to the ~/bin directory.

+The target "compile" runs a series of commands for each operating system and platform combination, using the GOOS and GOARCH environment variables to specify the target system.
+The commands build the Isaac executable for each target system, saving it in the bin directory with the naming convention "isaac-[OS]-[ARCH]".

+In summary, the text defines a workflow for building and installing the Isaac executable on various operating systems and platforms.

 @Isaac: sys.save
 Saving...

 @Isaac: sys.exit
 Goodbye!

 ```

 File (only includes prompts and answers) get saved in working directory and is named `prompts.json`